emilyspieler/lettuce_entertain_you/README.md

 ● Upload to a GitHub repo where we can pull from and let Christopher know

-_repo is here and you can also find a deployment at: https://lettuce-entertain-you-es.herokuapp.com/
+_repo is here and you can also find a deployment at_: https://lettuce-entertain-you-es.herokuapp.com/